 Always call in advance to check for availability (all tubes may be taken on weekends) and river level.

-On the Paw Paw River in southwest Michigan, Paw Paw River Campgrounds in Watervliet offers all-day tubing for $5.
+On the Paw Paw River in southwest Michigan, Paw Paw River Campground in Watervliet offers all-day tubing.

-The Middle Fork of the Vermillion River in Kickapoo State Park, east of Champaign-Urbana, is a little more than two hours south of Chicago.
+The Middle Fork of the Vermilion River in Kickapoo State Park, east of Champaign-Urbana, is a little more than two hours south of Chicago.
+In the park, east of Champaign-Urbana, Kickapoo Adventures offers tubing trips from 1½ to 3 miles.

 If you decide to canoe, you'll have a lot more options.
 On the Kankakee River, an hour south of Chicago, Reed's Canoe Rentals offers six- and 12-mile paddling trips.

-west of Wrigley Field at 3400 N. Rockwell, just south of Addison Street, and also in Skokie and Winnetka.
+Field at 3400 N. Rockwell, just south of Addison Street, and also in

 For more, see Paddling the Chicago River.